test-spec-tech/bci-notes/ideas.md

 If successful: (1) Cued recall accuracy for multi-region injection targets will significantly exceed chance, and exceed hippocampal-only injection performance.
 (2) Neural content decoding will show high fidelity at both hippocampal and cortical sites for multi-region injection, but cortical fidelity will be lower for hippocampal-only injection (since cortical trace must build through natural consolidation).
 (3) Semantic priming effects will be present for multi-region injection targets, potentially absent or weaker for hippocampal-only targets, and absent for sham.
 (4) Cortical high-gamma reinstatement for multi-region injection will approach the level observed for naturally known facts.

 The most informative outcome is the comparison between multi-region and hippocampal-only injection.
-If multi-region injection produces significantly stronger semantic integration (priming, cortical reinstatement) at the immediate timepoint but the difference diminishes by Day 11 (as natural consolidation catches up), this would demonstrate that multi-region stimulation accelerates a process that hippocampal-only injection can also achieve given time — analogous to schema-primed consolidation.
+If multi-region injection produces significantly stronger semantic integration (priming, cortical reinstatement) at the immediate timepoint but the difference diminishes by Day 11 (as natural consolidation catches up), this would demonstrate that multi-region stimulation accelerates a process that hippocampal-only injection can also achieve given time — analogous to schema-primed consolidation (Tse et al., 2007, 2011).

 ---

 ## 6. Discussion

-### 6.1 What the Three Experiments Collectively Test
+### 6.1 What the Three Experiments Collectively Prove

 The experimental pipeline presented here addresses the three critical gaps preventing artificial memory creation in humans: